MaryMay1923/CS-330/README.md

 ### Operators
 C++ has a serise of basic operators, similar to other languages, that consist of +, -, *, /, %, ++, --, ?, <, >, <=, >=, ==.
 All of these operators work for integers and floats.
 Strings will work with + to add two strings together, as well as with the comparison operators (<, >, <=, >=, ==) to compare the length of two strings. == Works for boolean data types.
 Mixed type arithmetic is allowed to a certain extent.
 Floats and ints can interact, but they will be saved as either a float or int depending on the type declaration of the variable the value is saved in.
 However, ints and strings cannot interact.

+## Scope
+Before going into the rest, we need to establish the scope of variables in C++.
+Variables declaired outside a code block (code that is surrounded by curly brackets) can be accessed within the code block.
+Often times they will need to be referenced in the parameters of a code block though.
+However, a variable declaied within a code block is local to that block and cannot be referenced outside of it unless it is returned in some fashion.
+Now that that has been established, we can more on to the next things.

 ## If/Else, Switch, and Logical Operators
 C++, like most languages, use boolean statements to access if/else, switch, and logical operator statements.
 C++ represents true as 1, and false as 0.
 This means if you print a true statement, it will print out "1".